How to use 4diac's Arrowhead library

 On the second level, the actual Arrowhead services were implemented.
 These Function Blocks offer an adapter following the IEC 61499 standard, in order to decouple the abstract definition of services from the actual implementation.
 As an example, the following figure shows the Function Block to register and unregister a service in the Service Registry.
 The data inputs are a Service Registry Entry type (protocol independent) and the endpoint to connect to.
 The “registerService” adapter on the below right side, offers a plug to the actual implementation of the communication, passing all needed data.

 The socket for this adapter is given by each implementation.
 The next figure shows the Function Block that implements the actual HTTP communication to the Service Registry (there's one with the same interface for OPC UA but different internal implementation).
 Its only input is the socket adapter, the counter part of the plug adapter from the previous figure.
 By connecting them, the information is passed to this Function Block that handles the communication.

 This decoupled architecture allows to quickly implement another type of communication.
 For example, to connect to the Service Registry with an OPC UA interface, only the Function Block in the last figure needed to be re-implemented with the specifics of OPC UA.

 On the top most level, sub-applications were implemented in order to facilitate the user using the library.
 For example, for registering a service, instead of building from the lowest level, which requires many Function Blocks and connections, an encapsulated sub-application is provided that offers all parameters for it.
 The following figure shows the sub-application with all parameters to register and unregister a service using HTTP.

 Purpose of available FBs in the Arrowhead Library

 The following gives informatoin about the purposse of all FBs and SubApps in the library.
 The parameters of each one of them is documented in the FBs and SubApps itself.

-The ones marked in bold are the top level, and usually, the only ones that you need in order to quickly use the library.
+The ones marked like this text are the top level, and usually, the only ones that you need in order to quickly use the library.

 - FieldsToArrowheadCloud: Translate individual fields to an ArrowheadCloud type